 Pioneer Centre Supermart, 8006 Pioneer Street, Kapitolyo, Pasig City

-The main draw of Korean buffets is the pleasure of grilling your own meat in front of you, allowing you to control how cooked you want it to be.
+The main draw of Korean eat-all-you-can restaurants is the pleasure of grilling your own meat in front of you, allowing you to control how cooked you want it to be.
 What sets apart Lee Hak from other Korean grill places is that they cook your order on the spot, which means no more queuing with other patrons or getting stale and constantly reheated food.

 Cabalen Filipino-Asian Buffet